Skip to contents

 #> 0.024 1765 1.005

 Finally, we can also plot the model-averaged posterior distribution with the plot() function.
-We set prior = TRUE parameter to include the prior distribution as a grey line (and arrow for the point density at zero) and output_scale = "r" to transform the posterior distribution to the correlation scale (the default figure output would be on Cohen’s d scale).
+We set the prior = TRUE argument to include the prior distribution as a grey line (and arrow for the point density at zero) and output_scale = "r" to transform the posterior distribution to the correlation scale (the default figure output would be on Cohen’s d scale).
 (The par(mar = c(4, 4, 1, 4)) call increases the left margin of the figure, so the secondary y-axis text is not cut off.)

 par(mar = c(4, 4, 1, 4))